7dpk/OpenCV-Chess-Bot/readme.md

 https://user-images.githubusercontent.com/78639550/225330750-d877a4cf-8dda-4dcf-9b6c-3c035333fe6a.mp4

+## Python Chess Server (Optional) `bot_server.py`
+_This Python code is designed to run as a server on a cloud computer with an open port.
+The server takes a chessboard position in Forsyth–Edwards Notation (FEN) as input and returns the best move back to the client using sockets.
+This feature is useful in offloading the computational load from the client, allowing the bot to run on old devices without any performance issues._

+The code uses the  `socket` module to create a `socket` object and bind it to a specific `address` and `port`.
+It also uses the `chess` and `chess.engine` modules to calculate the best move.
+The requests module is used to fetch data from the cloud API(Endgame Tablebase), and the `json` module is used to decode the JSON response.

+The `no_of_pieces` variable is used to count the number of pieces on the board.
+If there are less than 8 pieces on the board, the code fetches the best move from the cloud API.
+Otherwise, it uses the engine object to calculate the best move based on the given `time control` or `depth`.

+Finally, the `server` object listens for incoming client connections and spawns a new thread to handle each connection.
+The `threading` module is used to create a new `thread` for each client connection.
+The code prints information about each client connection, including the client's IP address and the total number of active connections.

+_Overall, this code provides a simple and efficient way to run a chess bot on a cloud server and offload the computational load from the client._

 ## Conclusion
 This OpenCV-based Python chess bot provides a simple yet effective way to automate the playing of chess on a computer.
 It is easy to use and supports any UCI chess engine.
 Additionally, the remote version of the bot allows users to offload the computation to a cloud server, making it possible to run